GeorgiKaradakov/online_chat_app/README.md

 3. **Chat in Real-Time**: Send messages in real time, and see responses instantly.
 4. **Stay Synced Across Devices**: Join from any device, and the chat will sync up for all users.

-# Online Chat App

-Welcome to the Online Chat App!
-This real-time chat application lets users join chat rooms and communicate with others instantly.
-Built with a React frontend and a Flask backend, the app uses WebSockets for seamless, real-time messaging.

-## 📜 Description

-The Online Chat App allows users to create and join chat rooms using unique room codes.
-Users can send and receive messages instantly, view messages from others, and experience smooth, real-time communication across devices.

-### Key Features

-- **Create Rooms**: Start a new chat room with a unique room code.
-- **Join Rooms**: Enter a room code to join an existing chat room.
-- **Real-Time Messaging**: Messages appear instantly using WebSockets.
-- **Persistent Chat History**: Messages are saved for each room, allowing you to view previous messages on reload.

-## 🚀 What Can You Do?

-1. **Create a Room**: Start a new chat room by generating a unique room code.
-2. **Join a Room**: Enter a room code to join an existing conversation.
-3. **Chat in Real-Time**: Send messages in real time, and see responses instantly.
-4. **Stay Synced Across Devices**: Join from any device, and the chat will sync up for all users.

 ## 🛠 How to Run the App

 ### Prerequisites